Things to do in Kailua Kona: Visit historic & cultural sites, beaches, adventure experiences (updated 2023)

 Enjoy a tiki bar experience and music

-It doesn’t get more kitschy with a tiki experience and the best one is at Don’s Mai Tai Bar on Ali’i drive at the Royal Kona Resort, just south of Kona’s bay front area.
+It doesn’t get more kitschy with a tiki experience and the best one is at Don’s Mai Tai Bar on Ali’i drive at the Royal Kona Resort.
+One of the fun things to do in Kona, Don’s Mai Tai Bar is a classic favorite.
 Best time to go is at happy hour with live local entertainment from top Hawaiian performers in the area performing for free.

 Explore historic Kona town